SciTS: Scientific Time Series Understanding and Generation with LLMs: Reproducibility Statement

 \section{Reproducibility Statement}

 Additional statistics and details of SciTS are provided in Appendix~\ref{apdex:scits}, with case examples in Appendix~\ref{apdx: case}.
 A detailed description of the assessed models is given in Appendix~\ref{subsec:baseline_description}, and implementation details of TimeOmni are presented in Appendix~\ref{apdx: implementation}.
-All datasets, code, and model checkpoints will be made publicly available upon acceptance.
-A subset of benchmark samples is included in the supplementary material for illustration purposes.
+The SciTS benchmark is available at \url{https://huggingface.co/datasets/OpenTSLab/SciTS}.
+The TimeOmni framework is available at \url{https://github.com/OpenTSLab/TimeOmni}.